 Founded in 1982, ELEM/Youth in Distress in Israel is the country’s leading nonprofit organization dedicated to treating and transforming the lives of troubled youth.
-ELEM’s 285 professionals and more than 2,000 volunteers don’t wait for referrals to treat these youth, but seek them out on their turf — on the streets, in schools, on the Internet and at bars and nightclubs.
-The 21,000 young people we serve annually and the additional 100,000 youth who reach out to ELEM online each year face tremendous challenges, such as: domestic violence, substance abuse, neglect, bullying, homelessness and prostitution.
+ELEM’s hundreds of professionals and thousands of volunteers don’t wait for referrals to treat these youth, but seek them out on their turf — on the streets, in schools, on the Internet and at bars and nightclubs.
+The 12,500 young people we serve annually face to face and online deal with tremendous challenges, such as: domestic violence, substance abuse, neglect, bullying, homelessness and prostitution.
 ELEM works with secular and religious Jews; Christian and Muslim Arabs including Bedouins; immigrants, including those from the Former Soviet Union and Ethiopia; and the LGBT community.
 Many live on the streets and most of them will not seek help from traditional social service groups.
-Our 82 programs in 42 cities provide counseling, mentoring, vocational training and a safe space for Israeli youth to envision a positive future for themselves and become productive members of Israeli society.
+Over 90 programs in 42 cities provide counseling, mentoring, vocational training and a safe space for Israeli youth to envision a positive future for themselves and become productive members of Israeli society.